cits5501/cits5501.github.io/src/index.md

     (starting in week ***one***{ class="hi-pri" }), at
     {{ siteinfo.lecture_time }} in {{ siteinfo.lecture_venue }}.

+    I strongly recommend you attend lectures in person -- they provide the best forum for asking questions about the unit content and clarifying your understanding.
-    It's recommended you attend in person, if possible, but lectures will normally be recorded, so you can also watch the recorded lecture ([accessible via](/faq/#accessing-lecture-recordings)
+    Lectures are recorded, so if you cannot attend, you can also watch the recorded lecture ([accessible via](/faq/#accessing-lecture-recordings)
     the UWA Blackboard {{ siteinfo.lms }}).

+    Lecture slides are published [here](/resources/#lectures) on this website.

 **Labs**  { #labs }